TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Silver Darlings

-Scottish author Neil Gunn's story of the herring fisheries, set in a time and place when necessity not whim motivated travel.
-A work of vast scope, sensitivity and humanity which shows how historical events impinge on individual lives, enabling the reader to understand one through the other.
+Scottish author Neil Gunn's story of the herring fisheries is set in a time and place when necessity, not whim, motivated travel.
+It is a work of vast scope, sensitivity, and humanity that shows how historical events impinge on individual lives, enabling the reader to understand one through the other.

 Mary Poppins